wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. I personally don't buy the argument that using dedup will reduce traffic and put writes out of the critical path, because the dedup dat structure should be persisted as well, which constitutes an NVM write to the hash table entry and the reference count for each block eviction.
+One explanation is that the cache filters out the write to the metadata, then the question becomes how you write back the cache data on power failure?

+2. The paper did not mention how caches are persisted back to the NVM, i.e. how to ensure that the update of the hash table, the mapping tables and the cache block are conducted atomically?

 This paper unifies NVM encryption and deduplication into a simple machanism with both low latency and reasonable metadata storage overhead.
 Encryption and deduplication are two important features for NVM based systems.
 Encryption avoids system data from being leaked by physically accessing the NVM on a different machine after the current session is powered down.
 Since data